Beekeeping at Goldhanger

 Perga

-or Bee Bread is food for the Queen Bee containing all known vitamins
+or Bee Bread food for the Queen Bee containing every vitamin

 Apitoxin

-or Bee Venom has powerful anti-inflammatory & anti-bacterial effects
+or Bee Venom powerful anti-inflammatory & anti-bacterial effects

 Honey